andrewraj/site/content/project/ambilight/index.md

 {{< video src="video.mp4" controls="yes" >}}

+The ambient lighting looks much better in real compared to what is capture through my phone's camera.
 It definetely wasn't easy and here's a peak of what's at the back of the TV

 {{< gallery album="ambilight" >}}